Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Introduction

-Nanosized magnetic materials constitute the working body of several nanotechnological applications as the widely-used magnetic data storage \cite{sun_jap2011} and the promising nanomagnetic logic \cite{allwood_science2005}, which rely on a very precise control of the magnetic entities and of their relative interaction.
-The problem is that for these closely-arranged systems the dominant interaction is the magnetic dipole-dipole coupling, which lacks an analytical solution and exhibits a complex interplay with the other more relevant energies in the system (anisotropy, Zeeman).
-Finding a precise and easy description of its features arises, therefore, as a crucial task to address in the current nanominiaturization race towards ever-denser concentrated designs \cite{serantes_jap2010, butter_nmat2003, grzelczak_acsNano2010, serantes_prb2009}.
+Magnetic nanoparticles are receiving increasing attention in the last years particularly based on their promising nanomedical uses,\cite{pelaz_acsnano2017,colombo_csr2012} what requires detailed understanding of their magnetic properties.
+A major difficulty for their \textit{in vivo} application is that the particles are usually randomly arranged when embedded in the biological matrices, and aggregation after cell internalization is very frequent\cite{rojas_act.biomat.2017}.
+The problem, regarding the property control, is that for those closely-arranged systems the dominant interaction is the magnetic dipole-dipole coupling, which lacks an analytical solution and exhibits a complex interplay with the other more relevant energies in the system (anisotropy\cite{serantes_prb2012}, Zeeman\cite{serantes_jncs2008}).
+Finding a precise and easy description of its features arises, therefore, as a crucial problem to address in the current research efforts towards the nanomedical revolution.

-Such a purpose has often been pursued in the basis of the N\'eel model \cite{neel_1949}.
-Dipolar interactions were investigated in relation with the anisotropy energy barrier of single-domain \textit{superparamagnetic} (SPM) systems and its effect on the characteristic \textit{blocking temperature}, $T_{B}$ \cite{kechrakos_review2010}.
-The interparticle coupling strength was varied by changing the sample concentration of the system, $c$.
-The reasons to choose this method are its ease to carry out the experimental measurements and to correlate them with the theoretical background \cite{vargas_prb2005}.
+Such a purpose has often been pursued on the basis of the N\'eel model: the dipolar interaction effects are investigated in terms of their effects on the anisotropy energy barrier of single-domain \textit{superparamagnetic} (SPM) systems and their corresponding effect on the characteristic \textit{blocking temperature}, $T_{B}$ \cite{kechrakos_review2010}.
+The interparticle coupling strength is varied by changing the magnetic particle concentration of the system, $c$.
+The reasons to choose this method are the ease of carrying out the experimental measurements and to correlate them with the theoretical background \cite{vargas_prb2005}.

-Despite the intense research devoted to this field in the recent years, no concluding results have been yet achieved, finding in the literature very different $T_{B}(c)$ trends for \textit{a priori} very similar samples.
-These trends range from, i) a regular increase \cite{tomita_prb2007}; ii) a rapid increase followed by a saturation \cite{vestal_jpcB2004}; iii) a non-monotonic behaviour \cite{serantes_prb2010}; iv) a decrease \cite{hansen_jmmm1998}; etc. Although analytical models have been developed that describe reasonably well specific cases, a general model able to account for all the different shapes has not been reported so far (see Ref. \cite{serantes_prb2010}).
+Despite the intense research devoted to this field in recent years, no conclusive understanding of the effects of interactions on the blocking temperature have been yet achieved: one can find in the literature very different $T_{B}(c)$ trends for essentially very similar samples.
+These trends range from, i) a regular increase \cite{tomita_prb2007}; ii) a rapid increase followed by a saturation \cite{vestal_jpcB2004}; iii) a non-monotonic behaviour \cite{serantes_prb2010}; iv) a decrease \cite{hansen_jmmm1998}; etc. Although analytical models have been developed that describe reasonably well specific cases, a general model able to account for all the different shapes has not been reported so far.